Biking

 Ships and Ferries

-Finland is well served by ships to Sweden, Germany, Estonia and also St. Petersburg.
+Finland is well served by ships to Sweden, Germany, and Estonia.
 Most boats leave from Helsinki and some from Turku.
-Tallinn is only a couple hours boat ride away, whereas Sweden, Germany and Russia take overnight to reach.
+Tallinn is only a couple of hours boat ride away, whereas Sweden and Germany take overnight to reach.
 The shipping lanes are open throughout the year.

 - Viking Line (Sweden, Estonia)